Find answers to

 Water Conservation Tips

-During the Metro Atlanta area's exceptional drought, many people have asked for tips on water conversation.
+During the Metro Atlanta area's exceptional drought, many people asked for tips on water conservation.
 The American Red Cross has provided the following tips, which were developed by a coalition of specialists on water conservation in Florida, and are also consistent with the recommendations that were developed through the National Disaster Education Coalition's "Drought Forum.

 Indoor Use - General